Dr. Rosenberg is Maryland’s trusted breast implant revision surgeon, providing services to patients throughout the Maryland and Washington, DC area.

 While the need for corrective surgery following a breast augmentation is rare, you might consider a breast revision in the following situations:

-Before your revision can begin, Dr. Rosenberg will meet with you during a consultation where he can help determine what needs to be done to help you achieve the look you desire.
+Before your breast implant revision can begin, Dr. Rosenberg will meet with you during a consultation where he can help determine what needs to be done to help you achieve the look you desire.

 If you want a larger or smaller size than was originally implanted, Dr. Rosenberg may replace the current implant with a larger or smaller size using the same incision.
-If you want smaller breasts, this can be done concurrently with a breast lift.
+If you want smaller breasts, this can be done at the same time as a breast lift.